adamh-broad/image_analysis/README.md

-# Python script for mRNA quantification using smFISH images
+# Python script for blob detection-based image analysis

 This repo contains Python code for image analysis based on  <a href="https://opencv.org/">OpenCV</a>.
+The program detects local, contiguous regions (blobs) of high signal intensity.
+Depending on the image modality, these can correspond to cells in immunohistochemistry (IHC) stains, or to individual messenger RNA (mRNA) molecules in single-molecule FISH (smFISH) images.
+This code was used to quantify images in the study <a href="https://www.biorxiv.org/content/early/2017/11/14/217133">Biton et al., 2017</a>.

 ## Getting Started